GramAddict/bot/README.md

 ### FAQ
 - How to stop the script? _Ctrl+C (control+C for Mac)_
 - Can I prevent my phone from falling asleep while the script is working? _Yes.
 Settings -> Developer Options -> Stay awake._
-- With the new feature _--screen-sleep_ you can forget about keeping your screen always on: the script will turn it on and off for you
+- With the new feature _--screen-sleep_ you can forget about keeping your screen always on: the script will turn it on and off for you.
   Attention: this function is intended to work only if you don't have a passcode for unlock your phone!
 - [How to connect Android phone via WiFi?](https://github.com/GramAddict/bot/wiki/Connect-Android-phone(s)-via-WiFi)
 - [How to run on 2 or more devices at once?](https://github.com/GramAddict/bot/wiki/Running-script-on-multiple-devices-at-once)